 Through our dealings with many commercial contract disputes we have identified some of the most common types of contract or agreement that can give rise to a dispute.

 A dispute over a contract covering the sale of goods and the supply of services

 If you have a contractual dispute with another business involving the supply of services, or the sale of goods then our solicitors can help.
 In this type of contractual dispute, it is usually the case that the complainant is the one who has purchased the goods or services.

 Typically the complainant will allege that the standard of the goods, or the quality of the service did not meet that which was specified in the contract.
 Sometimes the dispute is not over quality, but might be because the goods were delivered late, or were not fit for their intended purpose.

-A specialist Dispute Resolution Solicitor can help if you are involved in a dispute over the sales of goods or the supply of services.
+Our specialist solicitors can help if you are involved in a dispute over the sales of goods or the supply of services.
 Your solicitor will examine the exact terms of the contract in order to determine what, if any breaches of contract occurred, we can then provide you with advice about your legal options and assistance in calculating the level of compensation which you can reasonably expect from the other party.